 Litigation is often a last resort, but when it can’t be avoided, we work with our commercial clients to manage litigation risks and find the most cost-effective approach to resolving business disputes.
 We aim to get to the bottom of the matter, avoid lengthy litigation, minimize business disruption, and conclude the case creatively and expeditiously.

-Our litigators have years of experience handling complex, multi-party litigation.
+Our litigators have decades of experience handling complex, multi-party litigation.
 We also represent trustees, receivers, creditors, and debtors in major insolvency and restructuring matters.

 When a promising deal goes south, or when an employee strikes off on their own to set up a competing enterprise, see why business owners in northwest Indiana and southwest Michigan have looked to Jones Obenchain, LLP for help for over 100 years.